 Alongside some of you, last week I attended a Philadelphia Federation of Teachers (PFT) General Assembly.
 The gathering was concerning the expiration of our contract with the School District of Philadelphia, the union’s stance regarding concessions (in response to the school district’s current budget crisis) and so forth.
 Aside from a bit of drama that I encountered at the verification table, the mood was one of optimism.
 An ocean of crimson spread across the Liacouras Center, as union members anxiously awaited opening remarks from union president, Jerry Jordan.
 Clearly, Jerry Jordan is no Moses but, those who came brought the hope and faith of the “chosen people” as if they were looking to be led out of the wilderness and through the belly of the red sea.

 I guess I should start by asking my readers (all 5 of you….hahahahaha) to accept my apologies for my hiatus.
 In short, it’s been a long year.
 The stress of what I’ll politely refer to as “the year from that place where the devil resides” coupled with the fact that sometimes you just need to step away from everything caused me to do just that.
 So anyway, I’m back and to be honest my mind is chock full of a bunch of stuff.
-Like most people in the African American community, I am still trying to process (and make some degree of sense of )the recent George Zimmerman Trial verdict.
+Like most people in the African American community, I am still trying to process (and make some sense of )the recent George Zimmerman Trial verdict.
 It was not even two weeks ago that I was on a train heading back to Philly from Washington, D.C. when the announcement came in.
 As the train bustled into the Baltimore Station, I glanced down at my iphone to refresh my philly.com page and I stumbled across the headline “Zimmerman Acquitted”.
-I initially thought that the website was using some kind of bizarre strategy to grab the reader’s attention or that I was having some kind of delusional moment courtesy of the onset of fatigue that might naturally accompany a long weekend of traveling and celebrating with family and friends.
+I initially thought that the website was using some kind of bizarre strategy to grab the reader’s attention, or that I was having some kind of delusional moment courtesy of the onset of fatigue that might naturally accompany a long weekend of traveling.

 Recently the Philadelphia Magazine found itself in the middle of a political avalanche resulting from the publishing of a story by writer Robert Huber entitled “Being White In Philly”.
 In short, many African Americans including our mayor, Michael Nutter, accused the magazine of “race-baiting”, perpetuating stereotypes about people of color and souring already fragile race relations within the city.
 Now let me be clear, (given our nation’s history) I think the media should exercise sensitivity when approaching a discussion surrounding racial relations.
 However, I also believe that the media can be a powerful tool in regards to generating dialogue about any topic, race included.
 There may have been a number of statements in the article that I found to be difficult to digest but, isn’t this usually the case when one is confronted with an uncomfortable or sensitive issue?
 With that being said, on some levels I can appreciate this story and the lessons that can come out of it as follows: